-C. Procedures for Reporting a Complaint
+Procedures for Reporting a Complaint

 UCF has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, financial aid, visa and immigration assistance, and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, transportation, and working accommodations, if reasonably available.
-UCF will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the UCF Police Department, the Office of Student Conduct, or local law enforcement.
-Students and employees should contact Dawn Welkie, Assistant Director, Equal Opportunity & Affirmative Action, Title IX Coordinator at Millican Hall 326, University of Central Florida Orlando, FL 32816 (407) 823-1336 http://www.eeo.ucf.edu/ to report incidents of sexual assault, domestic violence, dating violence, and/or stalking.
+UCF will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the UCF Police Department, the Office of Institutional Equity, or local law enforcement.
+Students and employees should contact the Title IX Coordinator at Barbara Ying CMMS, Building 81, Suite 101, University of Central Florida Orlando, FL 32816 (407) 823-1336 http://oie.ucf.edu/ to report incidents of sexual assault, domestic violence, dating violence, and/or stalking.